theRaeRae/Java_basics/README.md

 && (AND) - two ampersands. && returns true if both conditions are true and false otherwise
         - Retruns the first false or the alst if none were found.
 !
 (NOT) - exclamation point. accepts single values.

+MAKING DECISIONS

+if else
+else if
+nesting if else
+switch statements
+ternary operator